mherrmann/java-generator-functions/README.md

 Caveats and Performance
 -----------------------
 The `Generator` class internally works with a Thread to produce the items.
 It does ensure that no Threads stay around if the corresponding Generator is no longer used.
+However:

-However, **if too many `Generator`s are created before the JVM gets a chance to garbage collect the old ones, you may encounter `OutOfMemoryError`s.
+**If too many `Generator`s are created before the JVM gets a chance to garbage collect the old ones, you may encounter `OutOfMemoryError`s.
 This problem most strongly presents itself on OS X where the maximum number of Threads is significantly lower than on other OSs (around 2000).**

 The performance is obviously not great but not too shabby either.
 On my machine with a dual core i5 CPU @ 2.67 GHz, 1000 items can be produced in < 0.03s.